- Other Modes Of Education

 - Part Time

-Part-time means spending a few hours per week on your course of study.
+Part time education / part time study programme or part time course means spending a few hours per week on your course of study, say, approximately 20 to 30 hours.
 Sometimes part time classes are conducted at night or weekends to make up for those who work full-time.
-Many courses are available both the option of full -time and part-time.
+There is no dearth of courses; both technical and non technical qualifications are offered by different institutes, colleges university departments.

 Part-time study is the perfect solution if you wish to continue working, but it should be kept in mind that not all part-time courses are scheduled to be taken in the evenings or on fixed time, normal weekdays.
 More and more, universities are planning that they need to provide for their learners' specific need for career or family.
 For a number of courses, however, for example those offering a wide range of possible sections, it may not be possible to schedule the course in this way.

-The greatest benefit of taking part-time studies is being able to manage your studies with your work or family commitments.
+The greatest benefits of taking part time studies is being able to manage your studies with your work or family commitments.
 Part time study provides the flexibility to balance the two sides of life, and gives the financial benefits of being able to continue working and besides earning to fund your studies.
+Some of the major benefits are:

-- You can customise your degree to match your career aspirations by choosing from a wide range of modules
+- You can customise your degree to match your career aspirations by choosing from a wide range of course modules.

 - You can earn professional qualifications while you're working en route for some of degree.